 The shell of the turtle is made up of bony plates.
 A scute is the keratinized material that covers each bony plate.
 The scutes continually peel off the shell.
-Most turtles have 54 scutes (38 on the carapace and 16 on the plastron).
-Have each participant find the cervical or natal scute.
+Have each participant find the cervical scute (the cervical scute is the small scute right over the neck of a turtle, which separates the turtle into left and right sides).
 Then, have participants count the vertebral scutes on the turtle shell that they are holding.
-Most turtle shells have five vertebral scutes but there is some variation.
-Next, have students count the marginal scutes, checking themselves in various ways (by starting with the cervical scute and going right, then starting with the cervical scute and going left and then counting marginal scutes; 13 on each side, but again, this is variable.
+Most turtles have five vertebral scutes but there is some variation.
+Next, have students count the marginal scutes, checking themselves in various ways (by starting with the cervical scute and going right, then starting with the cervical scute and going left and then counting marginal scutes on each half of the shell from head to tail.
+Usually, turtles have 24 marginal scutes; 12 on each side, but again, this is variable.

-Have participants label their turtle shell sketches with features such as marginal scutes, vertebral scutes, costal scutes, and cervical scute (on the carapace), and the names of the various plates on the plastron (if this much detailed is desired.
-It is good to locate the gular scutes on the plastron as these are useful in turtle identification).
-Good Internet resources to use include Pet Education's page about anatomy and Evol3000's page describing how turtle shells evolved.
+Have participants label their turtle shell sketches with features such as marginal scutes, vertebral scutes, lateral or pleural scutes, and cervical scute (on the carapace), and the names of the various plates on the plastron (if this much detailed is desired).
+It is good to locate at least the gular scutes on the plastron as these are useful in turtle identification.

 Video Parts of the Turtle Shell: http://vimeo.com/109017644